AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 Copy and paste the cURL command into your terminal and execute.

-An access token will be returned in your terminal window with an expiration. (check this--24 hours?).
+An access token will be returned in your terminal window with a 24 hours expiration period.

 ## GLOSSARY OF TERMS